Richard West (MP for Haslemere): Personal life

 He was the son of a namesake who in died 1642, a yeoman (landowner) of Haslemere, Surrey and his wife Alice Sturt.

 He was baptised on 17 January 1636.
 Aged eighteen, he inherited at least one mill and many premises from his grandfather, a clothier, specifically a textiles manufacturer, who had been in frequent trouble with the court leet in Haslemere for illegal and extortionate milling.
 Haslemere had active mills on the River Wey, working various goods.
-The inheritence included productive premises in Haslemere and in the adjacent, Black Down-dominated northern part of Lurgashall, West Sussex – one of its main estates, Roundhurst where he tended to live.
+The inheritance included productive premises in Haslemere and in the adjacent, Black Down-dominated northern part of Lurgashall, West Sussex – one of its main estates, Roundhurst where he tended to live.

 West died at the age of 38, and was buried at the Anglican church of St Bartholomew, Haslemere under a Latin inscription.

 West married Eleanor Westbrooke daughter of Caleb Westbrooke of Witley, Surrey on 29 September 1653.
 They had a son and three daughters.
 His widow died on 21 August 1699.